 Policy Effect on Rates

-The key measures that the RBA analyses in regard to making changes to interest rates are unemployment and inflation.
-Also currently of concern is the sluggish wages growth.
-Governments may implement policies which directly target these issues.
+The key measures that the RBA analyses regarding making changes to interest rates are unemployment and inflation.
+Also currently of concern is the sluggish wage growth.
+Governments may implement policies that directly target these issues.

-Where government policies say drive down unemployment which could be perceived as the recent experience, this of course may influence RBA decisions.
+Where government policies say to drive down unemployment which could be perceived as a recent experience, this of course may influence RBA decisions.
 So there is a connection but not a direct link between decisions made by the RBA and the government.

 Boat Loan Rate Outlook